waynodiablo/Oystercard/boris_bikes/boris_bikes_stage_5.md

 end
 ```

 Having made the above refactoring, you will of course want to immediately run RSpec again to ensure that we haven't accidentally introduced any errors.
 And of course you'll want to manually test that everything still works in IRB.
 Getting a little tired of manual testing in IRB?
-We'll introduce you to some ways to automate your feature tests soon, but it is really really really importnat that you get comfortable and familiar with 'playing' with your code in IRB.
+We'll introduce you to some ways to automate your feature tests soon, but it is really really really important that you get comfortable and familiar with experimenting with your code in IRB.

 Any more refactoring?
 We really should also deal with the 'magic number' `20`.
 Magic numbers are a common source of bugs in computer programs.
-They occur wherever a numeric literal is used in code and is related to a domain concept.
-In this case, the default capacity of a docking station.
+They occur wherever a numeric literal (e.g `20`) is used in code and is related to a domain concept; in this case, the default capacity of a docking station.
 In a large and complex program, if we were to see the literal `20` all over the place, it would not be obvious, without reading the context in which it is used, whether it is a reference to capacity or some other domain concept that happens to also be 20.
 What if the default capacity changes?

 To deal with this, we *encapsulate* the literal in a *constant* then use this constant everywhere else: